Page 10 - THE NUMBER FOUR

 While you are in Jesup you could take a day or two to solve the mystery of the

-gorilla on Ball's Island.
+gorilla on Bald's Island.
 If you can decipher a sarcopohagus, I know you can

 solve this mystery.
 Ball's Island is somewhere on the Altamaha River, and